Jiahui27/hysplit_metdata/README.md

 # hysplit_metdata

+**A standalone solution for converting ERA5 data to ARL format for HYSPLIT**
 ## notes for this forked repo
 This is a forked version of the original [`hysplit_metdata`](https://github.com/amcz/hysplit_metdata) with [necessary changes](#changes) to get the whole workflow complete and running.
 All files included here are tested on **macOS Big Sur (Intel)** based on `homebrew`-ed `eccodes`.